jtiosue/testing_actions/README.rst

 Testing GitHub Actions CI
 =========================

-Testing CI with GitHub Actions
+Testing CI and PyPI deployment with GitHub Actions for a Python Package with C Extensions.

 *master branch*